groundlight/python-sdk/docs/docs/building-applications/5-async-queries.md

 ```

 ## Important Considerations
 When you submit an image query asynchronously, ML prediction on your query is **not** instant.
-So attempting to retrieve the result immediately after submitting the query will likely result in an `UNCLEAR` result as Groundlight is still processing your query.
+So attempting to retrieve the result immediately after submitting an async query will likely result in an `UNCLEAR` result as Groundlight is still processing your query.
 Instead, if your code needs a `result` synchronously we recommend using one of our methods with a polling mechanism to retrieve the result.
 You can see all of the interfaces available in the documentation [here](pathname:///python-sdk/api-reference-docs/#groundlight.client.Groundlight).

 ```python notest
 from groundlight import Groundlight